 Critics of the bill say it doesn’t go far enough to ensure national IoT security and the timeline of 5 years for revision is far too long.
 However, proponents of the bill say it is a step in the right direction and consumer devices will benefit from developed guidelines through crossover at the manufacturer level.
 It is hoped acknowledgement of the need for national IoT security standards will push more robust guidelines in the future and spur the creation of global standards.

 The IoT Cybersecurity Improvement Act was passed by the House in September and the Senate in November.
-The act was officially was officially signed into law on December 7, 2020.
+The act was officially signed into law on December 7, 2020.